JackpotRising/jr-docs/homebase/integration.md

 ## Generate SDK Credentials

-Each game has a unique set of SDK credentials that help authenticate and connect your game to the Jackpot Rising platform.
-Follow the instructions below to retrieve your SDK credentials.
+Each game has a unique set of SDK credentials that help authenticate and connect it to the Jackpot Rising platform.
+Follow the instructions below to retrieve a game's SDK credentials.

 Start by tapping the **Games** navigation section.